xtonousou/ship/index.md

   * **IPv4**
   * optionally suppress the bitwise output
   * display results as HTML
-  * split into networks of size n1, n2, n3 :construction:
+  * split into networks of size n1, n2, n3 🚧
-  * deaggregate address range :construction:
+  * deaggregate address range 🚧
 * Show list of **common ports** with description, **private** and **reserved** IPv4 and IPv6 addresses with or without CIDR notation
 * Compatible with most of the common linux distributions
 * Drag and drop URLs or file paths on console window